Igniting Awareness: New Fire Safety Survey

 Summary of Findings

-• 12% admitted to never testing their smoke alarms.
+• 12% never test smoke alarms.

 Wall Packs for Residential Fire Safety